Skip to main content

 Twelve Days of Selling "Day One"

-I started this series of blogs off with the title, "I Want it All".
-For those of you that are old enough that was the title of a splendid Queen song in 1988.
+I started this series of blogs with the title, "I Want It All."
+For those of you old enough to remember, that was the title of a splendid Queen song from 1988.

-I grew up with the attitude that I Want it All, and through out the years, I pretty much always got what I wanted.
-Some may call it luck, some may call it fate, I say that it's the fire of desire that burns inside you that drives you to fruition.
-I also believe that everyone has the fire of desire inside of them, yet most don't know they have it and most may never find it or find it when it's too late in life.
-In my case there was an event early in my life that trigger the desire to be GREAT at something.
-It just so happened that I picked the copier industry.
+I grew up with the attitude of wanting it all, and throughout the years, I pretty much always got what I aimed for.
+Some may call it luck, some may call it fate, but I believe it's the fire of desire burning inside that drives you to fruition.
+I also believe that everyone has that fire of desire within them, but most don't realize it, and some may never discover it—or only find it when it's too late in life.

-Thus, the embedded picture on the left of this blog is another one of my favorite sales songs.
-"Under Pressure", recorded in 1981 by David Bowie and Queen.
-"When the going gets tough, the though get going".
+The embedded picture on the left of this blog is another nod to one of my favorite sales songs: "Under Pressure," recorded in 1981 by David Bowie and Queen.
+As the saying goes, "When the going gets tough, the tough get going."

-Sales by nature is pure pressure, and over the years I've been able to cope with it, and not let the pressure turn me into a wishy, washy, whining sales person.
-Yes, at times I'm know as the curmudgeon of the office, but that's because I get so upset with myself when I don't have my numbers.
-You see, I know I'm better that that!
+Sales, by its very nature, is pure pressure.
+Over the years, I've learned to cope with it and not let it turn me into a wishy-washy, whining salesperson.
+Yes, I’m sometimes known as the curmudgeon of the office, but that’s because I get so upset with myself when I fall short of my numbers.
+You see, I know I’m better than that!

-The end result is that I did not reach my goal of selling $185k for the month!
-I'm figuring I was $20-$25k short.
-I did not make the club (unless one of our bean counters finds a mistake when the numbers are double and triple checked).
-Hint, hint, come on bean counters help me out!
+As a result, I fell short of my goal of selling $185,000 for the month.
+I estimate I came up $20,000–$25,000 short.
+I didn’t make the club—unless one of our bean counters finds a mistake when the numbers are double and triple-checked (hint, hint: come on, bean counters, help me out!).

-Thus, I have a lot to hang my hat on this year.
-I will have top sales revenue for the year, I may have squeaked out top new business sales for the second time in a row (I'm not so sure about this, but I think it's going to come down to a few dollars if I win or lose).
-I don't mind losing because the rep that would win is pretty awesome and deserves it.
+I have plenty to hang my hat on this year.
+I’ll likely finish with the top sales revenue for the year and may have squeaked out the top new business sales award for the second year in a row (though I’m not sure; it might come down to just a few dollars).
+I wouldn’t mind losing, though, as the rep who might win is awesome and truly deserves it.

 -=Good Selling=-